 What is it?

-Amaranth is similar to quinoa and has been cultivated as a grain for 8,000 years.
+Amaranth is similar to quinoa and is naturally gluten free.
 Amaranth is classified as a pseudocereal; it is grown for its edible starchy seeds like cereals, but it is not from the same family as cereals such as wheat and rice.
 It was a staple food of the Aztecs.

 Amaranth contains slightly more protein than quinoa, but they both provide double the amount you’ll get from brown rice, oats and whole wheat.
 Amaranth has 9 grams of protein in a 1-cup serving, while quinoa has 8 grams.